booverby/appspace-codextest/docs/app-development-guide.md

 ## Overview

-The Nordic AI platform uses a multi-tenant architecture where individual applications can be developed and deployed independently while leveraging shared system infrastructure.
+The Nordic AI platform uses a multi-organization architecture where individual applications can be developed and deployed independently while leveraging shared system infrastructure.

 ## App Architecture